ubeda/DIRACDocs/source/DeveloperGuide/TestingEnvironment/index.rst

 The first step on such occasions is to find all possible use cases scenarios.
 The code [#]_ should be read carefully to isolate all the paths of executions.
 For each of such cases the developer should prepare, formulate and define all required inputs and outputs,
-configurations, internal and external objects states, underlying components etc. Spending more time on this preparation phase will help to understand all possible branches, paths and points of possible failures inside the code and accelerate the second step, which is the test suite implementation.
+configurations, internal and external objects states, underlying components etc..
+Spending more time on this preparation phase will help to understand all possible branches, paths and points of possible failures inside the code and accelerate the second step, which is the test suite implementation.